 Our mentors are all experienced and successful leaders who know how to help others be the best they can be in their roles.
 Many are fundraising experts but we also have others who specialise in areas such as innovation or technology both from within and beyond the not-for-profit sector.
 Their wide range of skills, knowledge, organisational experience and locations means we can always make a really productive match of mentor and participant.

 Get to know a selection of our team:

-Luke began his career in fundraising at Save the Children in 2001, following a spell working in the NHS.
-Since then Luke has worked with a number of charities of varying scales, the British Heart Foundation, DHIVERSE and since 2016 CLIC Sargent, where Luke is Assistant Director of Fundraising, responsible for leading a cross-cutting supporter […]
+Luke began his career in fundraising at Save the Children in 2001, following a spell working in NHS public health.
+Since then Luke has worked with a range of charities of varying scales, the British Heart Foundation, DHIVERSE and since 2016, Young Lives vs Cancer, where Luke is now Executive Director of Income and Engagement, leading fundraising / retail, brand, marketing and communications.

 If you would like to find out more about becoming a Tony Elischer Foundation mentor, please get in touch using the form below or via Get Involved